furkandlkdr/furkandlkdr/README.md

 ###

-<h3 align="left">My name is Furkan and I'm a Software Engineering Student from Kayseri, Turkey.</h3>
+<h3 align="left">My name is Furkan and I'm a Software Engineering Student from Turkiye.</h3>

 ###